 Long Description: This is an optional field where you can enter whatever you feel you need to adequately describe your event.
 There’s no character limit, but try not to go too wild.
 TableTop.Events offers you a palette of tools for formatting your text here.
 You can add some fancy text formatting and art and web links, too.

 Important: Please be aware that the short and long descriptions are separate entities; please make sure that all the information from your short entry also appears in your long entry.

 Important: If your event will contain any material not suitable for minors or more sensitive folks, make sure you mention this in your description (both the short description and the long description if you decide to include that).
 Also be sure to choose the appropriate age range for your event (see the note under Age Range).

 Preferred Start Time: Choose a day and starting time for your event from the menu.
 When we schedule your event, we’ll do our utmost to give you your preferred starting time.

-Alternate Start Time: Please choose an alternate starting time is case we are unable to schedule your event at your preferred time.
+Alternate Start Time: Please choose an alternate starting time in case we are unable to schedule your event at your preferred time.

 Max Tickets: Choose the number of tickets you’d like us to make available for your event.
-If your event won’t have tickets, enter a “1” here.
-As the game master, you don’t need a ticket, so don’t include yourself in the ticket count.
+If your event won’t have tickets, enter a “1” here and use the comments field to explain what’s going on.
+As the game master, you don’t need a ticket; so don’t include yourself in the ticket count.

 Age Range: Choose the entry that best fits your event from the menu.
 Keep in mind that this is only a guideline for people to use when registering for events.
 If you’re planning anything with adult themes or material that may be objectionable, choose “Legal Drinking Age.”
 Please refer to the Gary Con Policies and ensure your event strictly adheres to our policies and accepted standards of public decency.